9 Most Important Vegan Pantry Staples for Athletes

 #4 Nut Butters

-If you have a nut allergy, consider trying SunButter® products, which are prepared with sunflower seeds and are allergen free.
+Athletes who have a nut allergy, can consider trying SunButter® products, which are prepared with sunflower seeds and are allergen free.

 When purchasing nut butters, make sure to read the ingredient label to check for animal products.
-Some nut butters mix in honey for a sweet flavor, so you will want to ensure the variety you buy only contains plant products.
+Some nut butters contain honey for added sweetness.
+Thus, you want to ensure the variety you buy only contains plant products.

-Flaxseeds and chia seeds are nutrient dense seeds that provide fiber, omega-3 fatty acids, protein, antioxidants, vitamins, and minerals.
+Flaxseeds and chia seeds are nutrient-dense seeds that provide fiber, omega-3 fatty acids, protein, antioxidants, vitamins, and minerals (6).
 The seeds are versatile and can easily be added into your morning oatmeal, smoothies, and yogurt.